Dawnflash/binance-trading-helper/README.md

 Once you enter the base coin (manually or via the HTTP hook) and the trading pair selected is available for trading, the script will forbid further coin names from being entered and immediately buy your base asset with your quote asset using a market buy.

 Once the base asset is bought, the script will attempt to sell it using the provided sell type.
-Using the `LIMIT` sell type will either succeed or fail immediately.
+Using the `LIMIT` sell type will either succeed or fail immediately unless `BAILOUT` is on.
 Using the `MARKET` sell type will start printing price updates alongside expected profits (profits are green, losses are red) and automatically sell upon hitting your profit/loss limits.
 Price updates are pulled from Binance's WebSockets API so you get fresh price updates as fast as possible.

-With the `MARKET` sell type use `Ctrl+C` to stop the script and optionally sell right away if `BAILOUT` is enabled.

 ### Bailout